You are currently viewing What Is Psychology Behind Mario Judah ‘Die Very Rough’ Lyrics Meaning?

 Introduction: Die Very Rough Lyrics

-With much less usage of the dialect term in the lyrics, viz. slangs, that joins mainstream trap music, the rapper has been able to create his own firm identity.
+With much less usage of the dialect term in the lyrics, viz. slang, that joins mainstream trap music, the rapper has been able to create his own firm identity.
 Though Judah’s is perhaps even more different from the regular trap songs, this kind of harmonious syncretism can be auricular in the artist similar to Ghostemane.

-I’m a big dog, big bear, nigga, I’m a lion
+I’m a big dog, big bear, n…, I’m a lion

 I’m the predator of the prey that is hiding